jjvaz25/ga-hw/README.md

 # Homework Repository

 1. Our submission for homework will be set up in a similar fashion to our class repository setup.
 Our homework repository will be located [here](https://git.generalassemb.ly/kyleta/jsr-202-hw).

-Once again we will want to fork this repository, clone it to your local computer, add the upstream, push up to your repository, and a new step will be submit a pull request to turn in your homework
+Once again we will want to fork this repository, clone it to your local computer, add the upstream, push up to your repository, and a new step will be submit a pull request to turn in your homework.
 2. The fork button is located in the top right of the repository page.
 3. Click the green drop down button labeled "Code."
 Copy the link provided.
 4. Go over to your terminal and navigate to the folder you would like to place this repository in.
 Then to clone the repository, type this command with the link replaced as the one you copied from your repository: